aeternity/protocol/node/api/examples/channels/README.md

 #### Continuous example

-There are two types of examples: that show a full open-close scenario or those that are built on top of the previous ones'state.
-The latter are in `./*/continuous/` and the former are outside it.
-The continuous ones have one single opening of the state channel and the following examples are focused on specific actions.
+There are two types of examples:

+  - Those that show a full open-close scenario (most of the examples)
+  - Those that are built on top of the previous ones' state (continuous) These have one single opening of the state channel and the following examples are focused on specific actions
-The opening with initial balances is described in `./*/continuous/init_per_group.md`